 Take Your Pick of Sports Teams

 Ohio is known for their pro-sports teams, and Columbus is host to a few favorites.
 Watch the Columbus Blue Jackets (NHL) skate around the ice at the Nationwide Arena.
 Or catch the Columbus Crew SC (NPSL) or The Columbus Clippers (MiLB) rack up major points on the score board.
-Local residents also support a number of other professional teams in the state, including the Cincinnati Reds and Cleveland Indians (MLB), the Cleveland Browns and Cincinnati Bengals (NFL), and the Cleveland Cavaliers (NBA).
+Local residents also support a number of other professional teams in the state, including the Cincinnati Reds and Cleveland Guardians (MLB), the Cleveland Browns and Cincinnati Bengals (NFL), and the Cleveland Cavaliers (NBA).

 A Premier Shopping Experience